MegunoLink gets data for plotting from special commands sent by your Arduino. A typical command looks like this:

 The first line of the sketch loads in the MegunoLink library, which contains support for easily sending data to MegunoLink.

 MyPlot.
 This represents a plot in MegunoLink.
 When you send data to this variable, it will take care of sending the right information down the serial link to MegunoLink.
 Check out the reference material on plotting for sending data to different plots.

-Most of the rest of the sketch is standard Arduino code to initialize the serial port and read data from an analogue sensor.
+The remaining code in the sketch is standard Arduino code to initialize the serial port and read data from an analogue sensor.

 The next interesting bit is on line 14, where we use the

 SendData function sends the value measured by the

 SensorValue) to MegunoLink.
 It uses a series name of

 MegunoLink can plot data from many different measurements on one graph.
 Each one will get drawn with a different colour and name.
 These are called series.
 So you could plot battery voltage, temperature and humidity all on one graph.

 Plotting the data in MegunoLink